The Machine (2023 film): Plot

 Bert remembers how Igor introduced him to the banditti Fedor, who had forced him to rob the train, including his classmates, then partied heavily with them.
 Continuing to remember, he finally recalls Volgovitch and his watch.
 Irina explains that that act infuriated the then travelling salesman to form his own crime syndicate.

 An Igor finally shows up, but he is not Bert's friend.
 This man and his henchmen begin to subdue Bert and Albert, but Irina takes them out.
 Her other brother Alexi appears, also seeking the watch.
 He shoots her in the chest, off the back of the train, then Albert pushes Bert out as well.

 When Bert wakes in the morning, he is almost accidentally shot by Igor, who lives nearby and is bear hunting.
 In the village, he is welcomed.
 Bert then finds Irina, who survived Alexei's shooting thanks to a bullet-proof vest.
 Igor explained he quit the mafia due to Bert's inspiration to seek joy.
 He settled down, and now has a big family and wife.
 Talking with Irina, she makes Bert realize he should find a balance between being The Machine and Bert.

 Igor has the watch, as Bert had gifted it to him.
 He gives it and the bag of valuables stolen from Bert's classmates to him.
 Irina heads to Moscow with Bert, to claim her place as head of her father's organization and to seek Albert.
 Finding Alexei and a very high Albert, Irina triumphantly shows him the watch, which the turncoat Sponge takes from her.

 The normally pacifist Albert stabs Alexei, There is a lengthy fight, with Irina reclaiming the watch.
-When Volgovitch appears, he refuses to recognize Irina as his successor.
+When their father appears, he refuses to recognize Irina as his successor.
 He calls her weak, so she shoots him dead, taking over his operation.

 Bert heads back to Florida after bonding with Irina.
 He reconciles with his family, and is a happier man.